ekholme/brain/content/Basic Sourdough Bread Recipe.md

 - Autolyse for 30-60 minutes -- cover and let dough rest on counter
 - Mix in salt and starter.
 Knead for about 10 minutes minutes.
 - Transfer to lightly oiled (or floured) 2 quart plastic tub
-- For next ~5 hours, bulk ferment in tub.
+- For next 5-8 hours, bulk ferment in tub.
 For the first ~2-3 hours, stretch and fold every 30 mins to build dough strength.
-Keep lid on tub when not actively working it
+Keep lid on tub when not actively working it.
+The bulk ferment is finished once the dough has increased in volume by at least 50%. *Note: if the bulk ferment is taking a long time and it's getting too late, it's possible to switch to a cold ferment and place the plastic tub in the fridge overnight.
+If this is the case, do the remaining steps the following morning*
 - Preshape dough and let sit on counter for ~20-30 mins
 - Shape and transfer to a lightly floured banneton.
-- Cold proof in fridge until ready to bake.
-Usually this is the next afternoon for me, but it can be kept in the fridge for up to 3 days
+- Cold proof in fridge for 12-24 hours.
 ### Afternoon/Evening 2 (after work)
 - Preheat oven with dutch oven inside at 450 for at least 30 mins
 - Just before baking, remove banneton from fridge.
-- Gently shape into a boule (if it doesn't come out of banneton well-shaped)
-- Spray shaped dough with lukewarm water
+Remove dough from banneton by inverting onto a baking sling
 - Score dough
-- Put dough on baking sling, and place baking sling in the hot dutch oven
+- Place baking sling in the hot dutch oven
+- Add 2-3 cubes of ice into dutch oven and immediately close the lid
-- Bake covered for 30 mins
+- Bake covered for 25 mins
 - Remove lid from dutch oven and bake for another 20 mins
 - Let cool on wire rack for at least 1 hour